Monospark/ActionControl-Docs/src/about.rst

 Releases
 ========

-Releases and their changelog can be found at the `GitHub Releases page <https://github.com/Monospark/ActionControl/releases>`_.
+Releases and their changelog can be found at the `GitHub releases page <https://github.com/Monospark/ActionControl/releases>`_.
 The usage of these builds is recommended because they are stable and were tested using a major Sponge release.

 Development builds